Ritual opera

-Opera with divine powers (酬神戲) is a form of Chinese opera played at religious ceremonies, including for the gods' birthday, temple opening, at miaohui, ghost festival, Daijiao, and traditional festivals.
+Opera with divine powers (酬神戲), also known as is a form of Chinese opera played at religious ceremonies, including for the gods' birthday, temple opening, at miaohui, ghost festival, Daijiao, and traditional festivals.
 It is the play performed to welcome the gods' race and is one of a series of celebrations held by the people to thank the gods and reward them for their blessings.
 Usually performed at temple fairs or theatres.
-In Guangdong, it is mostly called Shen Gong Xi (神功戲), and in China, in the north, it is mostly called She Xi (社戏) (the word "She" in the word "She Xi" refers to the place where the Sheshen was worshiped in the old days, and there is another saying that the word "She" was a small unit in the ancient region, and the drama was performed in the She, which was called She drama） (Note: The word “She” 社 originally meant soil god.
+In Guangdong and Hong Kong, it is mostly called San Gung Hei (神功戲 in Cantonese) or Shen Gong Xi (in Mandarin), and in China, in the north, it is mostly called Village Opera (社戏) or She Xi (the word "She" in the word "She Xi" refers to the place where the Sheshen was worshiped in the old days, and there is another saying that the word "She" was a small unit in the ancient region, and the drama was performed in the She, which was called She drama） (Note: The word “She” 社 originally meant soil god.
 It transitioned to meaning soil metaphorically as in Sheji or as a morpheme to mean social.